wp-plugins/wp-attention-boxes/readme.txt

  ( <strong> Note: </strong> Keep in mind, if you customize it per B.), you'll lose the change when you upgrade this plugin.
 So you might want to just create an additional .custom_attn_box declaration in one of the core Wordpress CSS files, and overriding the height style in there, also adding !important to the style - for info on how !important works, please use google  )

 = When I click on one of my custom DIV's on my Post/Page Editor Page, there seems to be no response - the snippet is not added. =
 Please make sure that you click at least once directly inside your editor (preferably, exactly at the point where you want the DIV to be inserted), before you click on the DIV in the "Your Attention Boxes" Meta Box.

-= What if I use the Visual Editor when creating pages/posts ? =
-This plugin only works when in the Html editor - i.e. this is basically for users who prefer the HTML tab of the editor, or at least switch to it for tools like this one.

-= Ok, but when I switch to the HTML Editor after doing a lot of work in the Visual Editor, sometimes I lose some formatting = My advice, to be able to use tools in the Html editor (whether it's this plugin or not) might be to start every brand new blog post with the Html tab active, use the tools you need on that toolbar, and then switch to the Visual Editor where you stay until the post is finished and published.
-This way you're not going back and forth.

-= Does the plugin change the content in the WordPress database? = Yes, it adds 2 record to the wp_options table.
-One of them stores all of the custom DIV's.
- The other simple stores the version number of this plugin.

-= Do you plan on adding the ability to store snippets for other types of html elements? = Yes, the next major version will provide the ability to store different styles of your own image-based (or non-imaged based) bullet lists

 == Screenshots ==